Legislature of Yukon

 The Legislature of Yukon is the legislature of the territory of Yukon, Canada.
 The legislature is made of two elements: the Commissioner of Yukon, who represents the federal government of Canada, and the unicameral assembly Yukon Legislative Assembly.
 The legislature has existed since Yukon was formed out of part of the Northwest Territories in 1898.

 Like the Canadian federal government, Yukon uses a Westminster-style parliamentary government, in which members are sent to the Legislative Assembly after general elections and from there the party with the most seats chooses a Premier of Yukon and Executive Council of Yukon.
 The premier acts as Yukon's head of government.
 Being creatures of the federal government, Canadian territories do not have heads of state, but the role of the Commissioner is somewhat analogous to the role of a provincial lieutenant governor.

-Before the Legislative Assembly was created in 1978, the territory's legislative assembly was the Yukon Territorial Council.
-This council was unelected from 1898 until 1909.
+History

+The Yukon Act of 1898 created the territory's first administration, the Yukon Territorial Council which was appointed by the Government of Canada.
+In 1900, elections were held to add two additional members to the council.
+Additional elected members were added, and by 1909 all councillors were elected.
+However, executive power remained in the hands of a commissioner appointed by the federal government.

+Population of the territory fell after the end of the Klondike gold rush, and in 1920 the council was reduced from 10 members to 3.
+The council grew from the 1950s, reaching 16 members in 1978, when political parties were introduced.
+1978 also saw the first election of First Nations members to the council.

+The Yukon Act of 2003 legally changed the name of the council to the Legislative Assembly of Yukon, a name the council itself had adopted in 1974.
+Because of its relatively small size (19 MLAs in 2011), MLAs appointed to cabinet are usually responsible for more than one government department, and bills are worked upon in the assembly as a committee of the whole rather than being sent to specialized committees.

 List of legislatures

-Following is a list of the times the legislature has been convened since 1909.
+Following is a list of the times the legislature has been convened since 1898.